xnfy520/extjs/docs/guides/command_code/README.md

 Naming Recommendations:

  * Organize generated vs. hand-edited code by namespace.
- * If not by namespace, consider a common base name with a suffix on one or the other (e.g., "Foo.bar.ThingOverride" or "Foo.bar.ThingGenerated") so that the parts of a class collate together in listings.
+ * If not by namespace, consider a common base name with a suffix on one or the other, such as "Foo.bar.ThingOverride" or "Foo.bar.ThingGenerated" so that the parts of a class collate together in listings.

 #### Overrides as Aspects